visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

   - Add industry jargon and common misspellings
   - Regular review and updates
   - Keyword Optimization Video: https://youtu.be/bFX9FpssXkY
+  - By default we do exact match of the keyword(s) or phrase, however, user can turn this on and use contains so if a word match their keyword it will also show.

 ### Scanning Settings